hetznercloud/awesome-hcloud/README.md

 * [terraform-hks](https://github.com/Stupremee/terraform-hcloud-hks) — An opinionated Terraform module for deploying a Hetzner Kubernetes Cluster using RKE2 and Hetzner Cloud.

+* [hetzner-app](https://github.com/mkay-development/svelte-hetzner-app) — Its a Svelte App to control the Hetzner Cloud via a mobile (PWA) App

 ## Integrations
 * **[hcloud-csi](https://github.com/hetznercloud/csi-driver) — Container Storage Interface driver for Hetzner Cloud**